jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 A: Great.
 John's very good.
 It took me two years to get him to good quality and not freezing.
 Yeah.

-Q: So you still buy the cheese and everything else from Rawsome?
+Q: So you still buy the cheese and everything else from Rawesome?

-A: I get everything from Rawsome but the chicken and the eggs.
+A: I get everything from Rawesome but the chicken and the eggs.

 Q: Who gets it for you?